No-Pasta Salad with Zucchini and Italian Sausage (Video)

 No-Pasta Salad with Zucchini and Italian Sausage also has roasted red pepper and olives, and this is a fun dinner or side dish!
-The combination of ingredients in this pasta salad without pasta was inspired by my brother’s favorite pasta salad recipe, but this no-pasta version is really low in carbs!
+The combination of ingredients in this pasta salad without pasta was inspired by my brother Mark’s favorite pasta salad recipe, and this no-pasta salad is really low in carbs!

-I called this a “No-Pasta” salad because there’s no pasta, but it’s a salad featuring the ingredients from my brother Mark’s favorite pasta salad on the blog, something I make occasionally for family parties.
-And Mark isn’t the only member of my family who goes crazy over this pasta salad with Italian sausage, zucchini, roasted red peppers, olives, and of course Parmesan cheese!
+I called this a “No-Pasta” salad because there’s no pasta, but it’s a salad featuring the ingredients from my brother Mark’s favorite pasta salad, something I make occasionally for family parties.
+And Mark isn’t the only member of my family who goes crazy over that pasta salad combination with Italian sausage, zucchini, roasted red peppers, olives, and of course Parmesan cheese!

-But pasta salads aren’t really a carb-conscious choice, so this No-Pasta Salad was the happy result when I decided to create a low-carb salad with all those favorite ingredients.
-It took me a few tries to get it right, but in this version we ended up with everyone loved the pasta salad ingredients without the pasta!
-And if you’re still getting a few too many zucchini, I hope you’ll like having a new way to use them!
+This No-Pasta Salad was the happy result when I decided to create a low-carb salad with those ingredients.
+It took me a few tries to get it right, but in this version we ended up with everyone loved the ingredients for that favorite pasta salad without the pasta!
+And if you’re getting a few too many zucchini, I hope you’ll like having a new way to use them!